pingcap/docs/hybrid-deployment-topology.md

 The hybrid deployment is usually used in the following scenario:

 The deployment machine has multiple CPU processors with sufficient memory.
-To improve the utilization rate of the physical machine resources, multiple instances can be deployed on a single machine, that is, TiDB and TiKV are bound with the CPU core through NUMA to isolate CPU resources.
-PD and Prometheus are deployed mixedly, but their data directories need to have separate file systems.
+To improve the utilization rate of the physical machine resources, multiple instances can be deployed on a single machine, that is, TiDB and TiKV's CPU resources are isolated through NUMA node bindings.
+PD and Prometheus are deployed together, but their data directories need to use separate file systems.

 ## Topology information